Cwill14/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] Explain the details of a Higher Order Component?

     A Higher Order Component is really a component that is being passed another component as an argument.
+Essentially, since Components are functions, a Higher Order Component is just a big callback function.
 This can help us keep our code DRY.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
-    1. You can use native CSS, which is useful if you have little bit of styling to do, but it is more complex.
+    1. You can use native CSS, which is useful if you have only little bit of styling to do.
-    2. You can style with a preprocessor, which I think is useful is you have a lot of styling to do.
+    2. You can style with a preprocessor, which I think is useful is you have a lot of styling to do, as you can get very detailed.
     3. You can used styled components, which lets you insert CSS into your JavaScript files, and use custom JSX tags with custom styling.
-This is useful if you only want to deal with JavaScript, or you only have some styling that isn't super complicated.
+This is useful if you only want to deal with JavaScript, or you only have some styling that isn't super complicated, but are going to use it over and over again on similar HTML elements.
     4. Also, you can use bootstrap and reactstrap libraries to use pre-built styling if you have a large project to style, and you don't have a lot of time to style as much yourself.

 ## Project Setup